Be Alright (Dean Lewis song)

 "Be Alright" is a song by Australian singer and songwriter Dean Lewis.
 The song was released in June 2018 as the lead single from Lewis' debut studio album, A Place We Knew.
-It reached number one and is certified 10× Platinum in Australia and multi platinum worldwide, including 2× Platinum in the United States.
+It reached number one and is certified 10× Platinum in Australia and multi platinum worldwide, including 5× Platinum in the United States.
+An acoustic single was released on 7 September 2018.

-Lewis said: "'Be Alright' is actually written about a few different relationships, some were mine and some from friends, I took little bits and pieces from each experience and combined them into one song."
+About the song, Lewis said: "'Be Alright' is actually written about a few different relationships, some were mine and some from friends, I took little bits and pieces from each experience and combined them into one song."
 He added: "For people worried about me cause the song's so sad — trust me I'm OK… the song is actually about hope and knowing that in the end things will work out, surrounding yourself with good people."
 Lyrically, the song is about dealing with a breakup and the reality that you have to move on.

-An acoustic single was released on 7 September 2018.

 At the ARIA Music Awards of 2018, "Be Alright" was nominated for four awards, winning the ARIA Award for Best Video.
 At the APRA Music Awards of 2019, the song was nominated for Pop Work of the Year.
 At the APRA Music Awards of 2021, the song won Most Performed Australian Work Overseas.